FARLY7/LEDMatrixDriver/README.md

 The user has to select which pin to use for software SS but **don't** use any of the hardware SPI pins.
 Please check pin numbers specific for your [hardware platform](https://www.arduino.cc/en/Reference/SPI).

-Recommended pins for Arduino Uno:
-- DIN is connected to 11
-- CLK is connected to 13
-- CS is connected to 9

 ## Contributors
 - Marko Oette - patches for Arduino AVR platform, example sketch